 The government has identified two particular types of firearms of concern: large calibre (0.50) rifles; and rapid firing rifles.
 Both types of firearms are currently available for civilian use under general licensing arrangements, but there are concerns about their potential for serious misuse and loss of life if they were to fall into the wrong hands.
 It is proposed that these two types of firearms should be subject to the stricter controls under the existing provisions of section 5 of the Firearms Act 1968, which prohibit a number of types of firearms from civilian use.

 It is proposed that the maximum penalty for causing death by dangerous driving, or causing death by careless driving while under the influence of drink or drugs be increased to a maximum of life imprisonment.

 If this change is implemented, it will lead to new sentencing guidelines being issued which will likely increase the typical sentence in all such cases.

 Very few cases would ever merit a sentence of life imprisonment.

 There is also a proposal to create a new offence of causing serious injury by careless driving.

 This is likely to be one of the most controversial proposals as there is friction between the lower level of culpability and unintended harm, which of course can sometimes be significant.

 The government appears to want to send out a tough message about certain types of criminal behaviour.
 It must be remembered however that sentencing is a fact-specific exercise where the personal mitigation of the defendant must also be considered.

 In cases where a guilty plea is inevitable, or a finding of guilt has been made, it is our job to present to a court the best possible mitigation to ensure the lowest sentence possible.

-If you face any criminal proceedings, in the first instance contact Jared McNally on 01612492700 and/or firstname.lastname@example.org to arrange a consultation.
+If you face criminal proceedings, Contact our Serious Crime Solicitors in Manchester in the first instance contact Jared McNally on 01612492700 and/or firstname.lastname@example.org to arrange a consultation.